shellrow/nrev/README.md

 netsh advfirewall firewall add rule name="All ICMP v4" dir=in action=allow protocol=icmpv4:any,any
 netsh advfirewall firewall add rule name="All ICMP v6" dir=in action=allow protocol=icmpv6:any,any
 ```

-## Additional Notes
-Support for VM environments is in progress.
-Results may not be correct.

 ## Related my projects
 - [default-net](https://github.com/shellrow/default-net)